 Chihuahua Yorkie Mix Photo Gallery

-You Can’t Know What Your Dog Will Look Like
+You Can’t Know What Your Chorkie Will Look Like

-- coat: it’s generally thick, fluffy and soft.
+The coat of a Chorkie is generally thick, fluffy, and soft.
 The length depends on the coat of her Chihuahua parent.

-- color: they can inherit any combination of black, brown, dark red, white and grey.
+They can inherit any combination of black, brown, dark red, white, and grey.

 What you can be sure about, though, is the size of your Chorkie.
-These dogs are small, weighing between 5 and 9 pounds (2-4 kg) and being 6-9 inches tall (15-23 cm).
+As mentioned above these dogs are small, the average weight is between 8 and 15 pounds (3.6 – 6.8 kg) and is 6-9 inches tall (15-23 cm).

 Obedience training and early socialization are also recommended, as they teach your dog to behave around people and other animals.
 If you have an untrained adult Chorkie, you’ll probably you’ll need professional help to teach her good manners.